zalando/zalando.github.io/_pages/report.md

         <div>
           <h4 class="dc-h4">We share our infrastructure</h4>
           <p class="dc-p">
-            Projects released by Zalando are typically developer infrastructure projects released by Digital Foundation teams.
-Open source engagement for Digital Experience teams are relatively low and we want to grow their engagement.
+            Projects released by Zalando are typically developer infrastructure projects released by
+            <abbr title="Teams responsible for our infrastructure and developer tooling">Digital Foundation</abbr> teams.
+Open source engagement for
+            <abbr title="Teams responsible for building the zalando fashion store">Digital Experience</abbr> teams are relatively
+            low and we want to increase their engagement.
           </p>
         </div>
       </li>